liujy325/LPSD/README.md

 # LPSD

-The code and data will be publicly available once our manuscript is accepted.
+The demo code for our manuscript: "LPSD: Log-Polar Sampling Descriptor for Efficient and Robust Multimodal Image Matching."